EqualFiLabs/UA2/docs/runbook-sepolia.md

   --url "$RPC" \
   --max-fee 9638049920000000000

-# capture the proxy address for the next step
+# capture the account address for the next step
 UA2_ADDR=0xPASTE_DEPLOYED_ADDRESS

 # 7. Smoke test – zero-arg view, so no --calldata flag required